fizwidget/fizwidget.github.io/source/_posts/2014-07-25-python-or-ruby.markdown

 Foo.new.secret # => Error!
 ```

-In Python though, everything defaults to public.
-This means we're much more likely to end up with dependencies on implementation details.
+Everything defaults to public in Python, and privacy can only be suggested a naming convention.
+This means we're more likely to end up with inappropriate dependencies on implementation details.

 ``` python
 class Foo: